charchmalrba7/Hibiscus-Esculentus/README.md

 <param ve-map center="Q1588" zoom="7" prefer-geojson>

 ###La Marsa
 La Marsa (also known as El Marsa) is a suburb of Tunis, is a coastal town of approximately 100,000 people.
-It is famous in Tunisia for its regional dish marqa ganawiya, a spicy tomato based stew eaten with bread that pairs small okra with some sort of protein.
+It is famous in Tunisia for its regional dish marqet gnaouia, a spicy tomato based stew eaten with bread that pairs small okra with some sort of protein.

 <param ve-map center="Q27230" zoom="9.5" prefer-geojson>
 <param ve-map-marker